simongravelle/lammps-input-files/README.md

 ## Need more inputs?

-Some more inputs are stored in the [repository](https://github.com/lammpstutorials/lammpstutorials.github.io) of LAMMPS tutorials.
+Many more inputs are stored
+in the [repository](https://github.com/lammpstutorials/lammpstutorials.github.io) of LAMMPS tutorials, and in the [example folder](https://github.com/lammps/lammps/tree/develop/examples) of LAMMPS .

 ## Contact